balzss/krater/README.md

     * `src/lib/releases.ts`
     * `src/lib/artists.ts`
 2.  **Adding Releases:** You add releases manually by editing the data files.
 To simplify this, a Chrome extension is provided.
-3.  **Chrome Extension:** This helper allows you to visit a release page on Rate Your Music and click a button to send the data (artist, title, cover URL) to your *local* Krater dev server, which then attempts to add it to your `releases.ts` file.
+3.  **Chrome Extension:** Allows you to visit a release page on Rate Your Music and click a button to send the data (artist, title, cover URL) to your *local* Krater dev server, which then attempts to add it to your `releases.ts` file.
 4.  **Static Site Generation:** The project uses Next.js to build into a set of static HTML, CSS, and JavaScript files suitable for static hosting.
 5.  **Deployment:** These static files can be hosted anywhere.